 Even though I couldn’t give birth in water because of the coronavirus outbreak I was determined to labour in water, which meant I had to stand up and out of the water between contractions to allow my midwife to listen into the baby’s heart beat and take my pulse without putting her hands in the water.
 It wasn’t ideal when you’re ‘in the zone’ labouring and in pain, but it was either that or I couldn’t use the pool at all.
 Oh, and they’ll check your temperature – a lot.

 6. Expect full on PPE gear for the actual birth

 We’re talking goggles, face masks, aprons and gloves.
-But to be honest I was so out of it by then I didn’t even notice.
+All the hospital staff were wearing PPE gear like disposable isolation gowns, which can be thrown away afterwards, but to be honest I was so out of it by then I didn’t even notice!